brightbytes/sql-cms/README.md

 - DIFFICULT: Add a TransformDependency visualizer so that the entire Transform DAG of a Workflow may be viewed at once.
 - DIFFICULT: Create CustomerWorkflow join-entity and associated TransformConfig and DataQualityReportConfig entities, moving all parameterization of Transforms (#params & #s3_*) and DataQualityReports (#params) into the respective Config classes.
 Change Runs and Notifications to be associated with CustomerWorkflows This so that a single Workflow may be used by multiple Customers with different configuration.
 Since this is a major refactor for a feature I don't need right now, I'm hesitant to do it, especially after a serious spike.
 Bah.
 - MIDDLING: Add an API and/or SQS integration for remote-triggering of Workflow Runs.
 - MIDDLING: Add Redshift support, both for production and local development.
+I'm hesitant to do this without a demonstrated, significant performance disadvantage of using Postgres for larger data sets.
 - MIDDLING: Maybe port to Convox, especially if it would facilitate Redshift support.
 - EASY: Add support for scheduling Workflows